 It’s important to know that Hep C cannot be spread through close contact such as touching, hugging or kissing.
 Nor is it spread by coughing, sneezing, or through food or water.

 An accurate diagnosis is the first step in learning to effectively treat Hep C. The sooner Hep C is treated, the less damaging the virus can be.
-Speak to your doctor.
+Speak to your healthcare professional.

 Hep C prevention is mostly straightforward and involves being aware of anything that may come into contact with your blood.
 It is important to consider taking steps to prevent passing on the Hep C virus to others.
 Here are some ways to prevent spreading or contracting Hep C: